Sydney Water

 Sydney Water, formally the Sydney Water Corporation, is a New South Wales Governmentowned statutory corporation that provides potable drinking water, wastewater and some stormwater services to Greater Metropolitan Sydney, the Illawarra and the Blue Mountains regions, in the Australian state of New South Wales.
+Sydney Water operates a network of water resource recovery facilities, including the Malabar Wastewater Treatment Plant, one of the largest wastewater treatment facilities in Sydney.
+The wider Malabar wastewater system serves more than one-third of Sydney's population across southern and western Sydney.